-Our second example is the Gaussian elimination program of Section 2.3, with N=M=n.
-We wrote both the sequential and parallel codes ourselves.
-Again, it was not necessary to impose any loop bounds when constructing the models.
+Our second example is the Gaussian elimination program of Section 2.3, with N = M = n.
 We were able to verify that the sequential and parallel programs are Herbrand equivalent for $n \leq 6$.
 We note, however, that in order to show that the sequential program really produces the reduced row echelon form, we needed IEEE arithmetic.
 This is because, for example, the use of Herbrand arithmetic results in matrix entries of the form x_0/x_0 where the definition of reduced row echelon form requires 1.